All Episodes

 Although, can I say something about this?

-I happen to think, I know this is gonna floor some of you, but I happen to think that she's put her finger on a problem.
+I happen to think, I know this is going to floor some of you, but I happen to think that she's put her finger on a problem.

 My God, life has never been better in this country.

-The the the wealth that people are recruiting at younger, you know, these hedge fund guys straight out of college, making millions.
+The wealth that people are accruing at younger, you know, these hedge fund guys straight out of college, making millions.

 There are a lot of people that see this and have these expectations.

-I think there are a lot of people that don't have the you know the Hillary's generation, sadly say mine, you know, we are we are co-baby boomers.
+I think there are a lot of people that don't have the, you know, Hillary's generation, sadly, say mine.

-Um parents and grandparents, I mean, you know, that you had till you were 40.
+Parents and grandparents, I mean, you know, you had till you were 40.

-And if you it in fact, the rule of thumb was I can remember when I in Sacramento in 19 Oops, 19, just knock my hearing headpiece off.
+And if you, in fact, the rule of thumb was, I can remember when I, in Sacramento in 19, oops, 19, just knocked my hearing headpiece off.

 There it is.